-An information pack about registering for the Certificate level of the Association’s Qualification may be obtained by clicking HERE.
+An information pack about registering for the Certificate level of the Association’s Qualification may be obtained by clicking here.
 The pack should provide you with all the information that you require to enable you to register.
-However, if you require any further information or wish to discuss any aspect of the process, please do not hesitate to contact John Turner at the email address below.
+However, if you require any further information or wish to discuss any aspect of the process, please do not hesitate to contact the Qualifications Team at Sunderland at the email address below.

 The Certificate syllabus consists of the existing modules on registration of electors and elections administration.
 These are an either/or option to reflect the fact that the vast majority of staff in Scotland work on either registration or elections but not both.
 The other Scottish module (SC3) is compulsory for all candidates and includes Scottish Parliamentary elections, Community Councils, National Park Board elections, Devolved and reserved powers, Scottish local government and a general section providing an overview of Scottish electoral administration.